burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

 # Compiler's Role Briefly

-The compiler compiles the code and converts it into instruction written for a specific Instruction Set Architecture (ISA) or another machine-dependent representation and saves the results of processing of each source file into a correspondent object file.
+The compiler compiles the code and converts it into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation and saves the results of processing of each source file into a correspondent object file.
+The language does not specify the internal details of the compilation.

+For curious people, an overview of how it happens is presented in the next section.

 # The Compiler's Role in Detail

 ## Lexical Analysis

-Lexical analysis of the program by splitting the program into.
-An important part is that the C/C++ compiler always tries to assemble the longest token (in terms of the number of single characters) by processing the text from left to right, even if the result is an unbuildable program.
+The essence of Lexical analysis of the program is in splitting the program text into tokens.
+An important part is that the C/C++ compiler always tries to assemble the longest valid token (in terms of the number of single characters) by processing the text from left to right, even if the result is an unbuildable program.

 Tokens are separated from each other by white spaces.
 The concept of whitespace in C/C++ includes different keyboard spaces and comments.